Margot Fonteyn(1919-1991), Ballet dancer

 Dame Margot Fonteyn

-Ballerina.
-Born Margaret Hookham in Reigate, in 1934 she attended Sadlers Wells Ballet School.
-Fonteyn (her stage name) joined Lilian Baylis's Sadlers Wells Company.
-There she became emotionally involved with Constant Lambert, brother of the sculptor, who wrote Horoscope (1938) for her; she also danced the lead in his Tiresias (1951).
-She came out of semi-retirement to dance with Rudolf Nureyev at his debut with the Royal Ballet, Covent Garden, in 1962, and with him formed the greatest ballet partnership of the century.
+Born Margaret Hookham in Reigate, in 1934 Margot attended the Vic-Wells Ballet School, and by the time she was twenty had danced the lead in three of the great classics: Giselle, Swan Lake and The Sleeping Beauty.
+She later joined the Lilian Baylis's Sadlers Wells Company where she became emotionally involved with Constant Lambert, brother of the sculptor, who wrote Horoscope (1938) for her.
+She also danced the lead in his Tiresias (1951).
+Fonteyn came out of semi-retirement to dance with Rudolf Nureyev at his debut with the Royal Ballet, Covent Garden, in 1962, and with him formed the greatest ballet partnership of the century.

 by Edward George W. Malindine, for Daily Herald